-The BA in Interdisciplinary Studies (BAIS) program requires 36 credits of elective courses.
-You may select these credits entirely from the following designated list, or you may take up to 12 credits from any qualifying post-secondary institution to acquire further subject expertise.
+The BA in Interdisciplinary Studies (BAIS) program requires you to complete 60 credits of study (3rd and 4th year).
+There are five mandatory courses that you must take, with the rest of the program made up from electives.
+These electives can be taken entirely from the following designated list, or you may take up to 12 credits from any qualifying post-secondary institution to acquire further subject expertise.
 Approval must be obtained prior to taking any external courses.

 On-Campus Residency Option

-BAIS students have the option to complete one of the following on-campus residencies:
+BAIS students have the option to complete one of the following on-campus residencies.
+Please note all courses within a specific residency are mandatory and must be taken together.

 COMM 300 Foundations of Professional Communication

-Introduces the fundamentals of human communication: its physical, linguistic, psychological, and sociological bases and examines some of the major perspectives in communication theory.
+Introduces the fundamentals of human communication: its physical, linguistic, psychological and sociological bases - and examines some of the major perspectives in communication theory.
 Surveys the evolution of human communication and the development of communication theories.
 Includes a practical, case-based study of contemporary approaches and applications in communication studies.
-Concludes with a critical examination of the impact new technologies have on the way we communicate with each other.
+Interrogates tensions between effective and ethically sound communications practice.

 JUST300 Human Service Skills in the Justice Field